 The Bronx High School of Science is widely regarded as one of the most popular schools in the United States.
 Home of the Wolverines, this institution is often referred to as Bronx Sci, Bronx Science, and for some New Yorkers, just Science.

 Established in 1938 by Morris Meister, the school has a long history of producing authors, academic leaders, scientists, and business executives.
-Graduates of Bronx Science have garnered six Pulitzer Prizes and eight Nobel Prizes.
+Graduates of Bronx Science have garnered six Pulitzer Prizes and eight Nobel Prizes from its student body.

 Known for being an intense and fast-paced school, Bronx Science has a 21.66 student to teacher ratio and a typical class size of approximately 33 students.
 Most students juggle several extracurricular activities and heavy academic load.
 On top of that, they have to deal with long commutes.